Context and aim

 2. Participatory approaches to roll out energy efficiency and renewable energies on the local level

 3. Innovative financing models to support the local energy transition and citizens involvement

 An international experts’ jury selected the submitted projects in 2022 for the first time.
-The winners were invited to an international awarding ceremony in Bolzano/Bozen on 11 October during the EUSALP Energy Conference (further information to be found on the EUSALP website).
+The winners were invited to an international awarding ceremony in Bolzano/Bozen on 11 October during the EUSALP Energy Conference.
+Find out the winners of the 2022 edition here !

-- The awarded best practices will be promoted through the EUSALP media channels (website, newsletter, social media channels) as well as during the international EUSALP Energy Conference on 11 October 2022
+- The awarded best practices are promoted through the EUSALP media channels (website, newsletter, social media channels) as well as during the international EUSALP Energy Conference

-- The winners of the award will receive international press coverage
+- The winners of the award receive international press coverage

-- The winner initiatives will be presented in a promotional video
+- The winner initiatives are presented in a promotional video

 Selection process and criteria